Abhilasha06/captcha-reader/README.md

 # captcha-reader
-A python code to read different characters of captcha,
+A python code to read different characters of captcha.